syncfusion-content/winui-docs/winui/Cartesian-Charts/Trackball.md

 The Trackball is composed of the following parts:

-1. Vertical Line
+1. Line
 2. Symbol

-3. Axis Label
+3. Axis label

-4. Series Label
+4. Series label

-## Vertical Line
+## Trackball line

-The vertical line in the trackball is visible when you initialize the TrackballBehavior.
+The trackball line is visible, when you initialize the [ChartTrackballBehavior]().
 If you want to collapse the visibility of the trackball line, then you have to set [`ShowLine`]) to false.

-The following code snippet explains how to collapse the visibility of Trackball line.
+The following code snippet explains how to collapse the visibility of line.

 {% tabs %}